Code-Institute-Submissions/ci-milestone2/README.md

 The project will be built in HTML and CSS with Bootstrap 4, using JavaScript with JQuery for the logic.

+A playable version of this game can be found on my [Git Hub Pages](https://akenworthy87.github.io/ci-milestone2/)

 ## UX